Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Experiments

 \subsection{Comparison with Push-Family Algorithms}

-\pushdg~\cite{nedic2017achieving} and its consensus counterpart, \pushsum~\cite{kempe2003gossip} are among the few methods that explicitly address time-varying directed networks.
-Nevertheless, push-based schemes typically require knowledge of the out-degrees to construct properly normalized (column-stochastic) mixing weights.
-Under packet loss, the \emph{effective} out-degree becomes random and time-varying: although a node attempts to transmit to its out-neighbors, only a subset of messages is successfully received.
-Since the nominal out-degree does not reflect these successful deliveries, the resulting weights may violate the algorithm's normalization conditions.
-As a result, \pushdg can become unstable and may fail to converge in packet-loss networks.
-Meanwhile, PULM-Family remains robust, see Figure~\ref{fig:compare_pwm_and_dig}.
+\pushdg~\cite{nedic2017achieving} and its consensus counterpart \pushsum~\cite{kempe2003gossip} are among the few methods that explicitly address time-varying directed networks.
+However, as shown in Section~\ref{sec:TVBN}, push-based schemes require knowledge of out-degrees to construct column-stochastic mixing weights.
+Under packet loss, the \emph{effective} out-degree becomes random and time-varying: although a node transmits to all out-neighbors, only a subset of messages is successfully received.
+Since the nominal out-degree does not reflect actual deliveries, the resulting mixing matrix may not be column-stochastic, causing Push-Family to become unstable and potentially fail to converge.
+In contrast, PULM-Family remains robust (Figure~\ref{fig:compare_pwm_and_dig}).

-The first sub-figure in Fig.~\ref{fig:compare_pwm_and_dig} reports average-consensus performance with $N=20$ nodes and randomly generated data of dimension $d=1024$; the communication graph is resampled each interval with sparsity $s=0.2$.
-The remaining sub-figures report regression on synthetic data: $10$ nodes each hold $1000$ samples with $30$ features, the heterogeneity parameter is $\sigma_h=0.1$, and the stepsize is $\gamma=0.1$.
-Communication is based on a strongly connected graph of sparsity $0.3$, with link disconnections occurring with probability $p_d=0.4$, and the inner communication rounds are fixed as $R_k \equiv 10$.
-Across all cases, the push-family methods (push-sum and push-DIGing) are highly sensitive to packet loss---even $p_t=0.05$ can prevent convergence---whereas PULM and PULM-DGD remain robust, consistent with the fact that they do not rely on out-degree information for normalization.
+The first plot of Figure~\ref{fig:compare_pwm_and_dig} shows average consensus performance with $N=20$ nodes and random $d=1024$-dimensional data; the communication graph is resampled at each iteration with sparsity $s=0.2$.
+The remaining panels present regression results on synthetic data: $10$ nodes each hold $1000$ samples with $30$ features, the heterogeneity parameter is $\sigma_h=0.1$, and the stepsize is $\gamma=0.1$.
+Communication uses a fixed strongly connected graph with sparsity $0.3$, where links disconnect with probability $p_d=0.4$ (These disconnections are reflected in the out-degrees, which Push-Family algorithms are able to capture.
+The role of $p_d$ is to generate time-varying graphs based on a fixed graph).
+Inner communication rounds are fixed at $R_k \equiv 10$.
+Another more crucial parameter is the packet loss probability $p_t$ between transmission and reception, which is set as $0.0,0.05$ and $0.1$ for both consensus and regression problems.
+In all cases, push-based methods (push-sum and push-DIGing) are highly sensitive to packet loss—even $p_t=0.05$ prevents convergence—whereas PULM and PULM-DGD remain robust, as they do not rely on out-degree information for normalization.